 Deciding to have top surgery is a gender-affirming moment for those who make the choice.
-Truman Medical Centers/University Health is pleased to offer this surgery to help people who want their body to match their true inner self.
+University Health is pleased to offer this surgery to help people who want their body to match their true inner self.

 Carol Ann Aylward, MD, FACS, is a board-certified plastic surgeon recognized for her vast experience working with transgender and nonbinary people to help them assess their goals and give them the gender confirmation surgery they desire.
 Known in Kansas City and throughout the country as one of the leading experts in this field, Dr. Aylward is acclaimed not only for her technical expertise but also for her personal approach in assisting patients.
 The level of individual consideration, respect and support Dr. Aylward gives to those considering top surgery helps one to live more comfortably, improving their psychological and social functioning; and can be a life-changing part of their transition.

 Males transitioning to female breasts will start with an estrogen hormone treatment.
 This treatment often results in some breast tissue growth, but the results vary.
 A more predictable way to get the results you desire is through breast augmentation with implants.
 Learn more about breast augmentation.